 Self-driving cars have started driving on real roads with other drivers and even carrying passengers (Uber), all without human assistance.

 If that sounds amazing, brace yourself for the future because the law of accelerating returns dictates that this progress is only going to continue to increase exponentially.

 Learning about supervised and unsupervised machine learning is no small feat.
-To date I have over SIXTEEN (16!) courses just on those topics alone.
+To date I have over TWENTY FIVE (25!) courses just on those topics alone.

 And yet reinforcement learning opens up a whole new world.
-As you’ll learn in this course, the reinforcement learning paradigm is more different from supervised and unsupervised learning than they are from each other.
+As you’ll learn in this course, the reinforcement learning paradigm is very from both supervised and unsupervised learning.

 The multi-armed bandit problem and the explore-exploit dilemma

 Ways to calculate means and moving averages and their relationship to stochastic gradient descent

 Approximation Methods (i.e. how to plug in a deep neural network or other differentiable model into your RL algorithm)

 How to use OpenAI Gym, with zero code changes